Copenhagen

-Copenhagen (Note: /ˌkoʊpənˈheɪɡən, -ˈhɑː-/ KOH-pən-HAY-gən-,_--HAH-- or /ˈkoʊpənheɪɡən, -hɑː-/ KOH-pən-hay-gən-,_--hah--) (København /da/) is the capital and most populous city in the Kingdom of Denmark, with a population of 667 thousand people in the city and 1.4 million in the urban area.
+Copenhagen (Note: /ˌkoʊpənˈheɪɡən, -ˈhɑː-/ KOH-pən-HAY-gən-,_--HAH-- or /ˈkoʊpənheɪɡən, -hɑː-/ KOH-pən-hay-gən-,_--hah--) (København /da/) is the capital and most populous city of Denmark, with an urban population of 1.4 million.
 The city is situated mainly on the island of Zealand (Sjælland), with a smaller part on the island of Amager.
 Copenhagen is separated from Malmö, Sweden, by the Øresund strait.
 The Øresund Bridge connects the two cities by rail and road.

-Originally a Viking fishing village established in the 10th century in the vicinity of what is now Gammel Strand, Copenhagen became the capital of Denmark in the early 15th century.
+Settled as a Viking fishing village in the 10th century in the vicinity of what is now Gammel Strand, Copenhagen became the capital of Denmark in the early 15th century.
 During the 16th century, the city served as the de facto capital of the Kalmar Union and the seat of the Union's monarchy, which governed most of the modern-day Nordic region as part of a Danish confederation with Sweden and Norway.
 The city flourished as the cultural and economic centre of Scandinavia during the Renaissance.
 By the 17th century, it had become a regional centre of power, serving as the heart of the Danish government and military.
-During the 18th century, Copenhagen suffered from a devastating plague outbreak and urban conflagrations.
-Major redevelopment efforts included the construction of the prestigious district of Frederiksstaden and the establishment of cultural institutions such as the Royal Theatre and the Royal Academy of Fine Arts.
-The city also became the centre of the Danish slave trade during this period.
+During the 18th century, Copenhagen suffered a devastating plague outbreak and urban conflagrations.
+Major redevelopment included the construction of the prestigious district of Frederiksstaden and the establishment of cultural institutions such as the Royal Theatre and the Royal Academy of Fine Arts.
+The city became the centre of the Danish slave trade during this period.
 In 1807, the city was bombarded by a British fleet during the Napoleonic Wars, before the Danish Golden Age brought a Neoclassical look to Copenhagen's architecture.
 After World War II, the Finger Plan fostered the development of housing and businesses along the five urban railway routes emanating from the city centre.